matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

   yet fully support temporal filtering, so I had to render each frame independently.
 - My system has to determine lights to sample on a per-frame basis.
 An RTX based system could decide lights to sample on a per-path basis.
-Just a single bounce PVS calculation needs to be done for each surface point whose incoming light is being integrated.
-This would naturally lead to less lights being sampled per pixel.
+Only a direct (zero bounce) PVS calculation needs to be done for each surface point whose incoming light is being integrated.
+This would naturally lead to fewer lights being sampled per pixel.
 From my reading I can't confirm this to be the case with Q2RTX, but it seems likely.
 - Blender's path-tracing renderer, Cycles, is very general in that it has to be able to cope with a wide variety of scene types --- different complexities of geometry, different number of lights, and so on.
 In contrast, Q2RTX is a very